nasa-jpl-memex/memex-explorer/docs/source/user_guide.rst

 Registering Monitor Data
 ========================

-The next step in using memex-viewer is to register a data source for analysis.
+The next step in using memex-explorer is to register a data source for analysis.
 This data source must be a URI, or `Uniform Resource Identifier <http://en.wikipedia.org/wiki/Uniform_resource_identifier>`_.
-This tells memex-viewer where to look for your dataset, and it will register the location in a database for continued use.
+This tells memex-explorer where to look for your dataset, and it will register the location in a database for continued use.
 First, you should see the following menu when you have registered your crawl:

 .. image:: _static/img/crawl-register-success.png

 Next, click the 'Add Monitor Data' button to add a data source to your crawl.
 The menu looks similar to the add crawl menu, but with the added 'Data URI' field.
 At the moment, the data URI must be a link to somewhere on your computer.
-You can provide an absolute path (if it is not in the memex-viewer folder) or a relative path (if it is in the memex-viewer folder).
+You can provide an absolute path (if it is not in the memex-explorer folder) or a relative path (if it is in the memex-explorer folder).

 .. image:: _static/img/register-monitor-data.png